siiftun1857/istrolid-magnux-documents/modifiers.md

 > informingImpact : This modifier affect the ability of players know the stats of units and games.
 Modifiers with this tag are not allowed to be changed in mid game.
 > disallowStart : Starting a game that is not sandbox mode with enabled modifiers with this tag are not allowed.

+## invalid
+> tags: gameplayImpact
+> info: Allows unlimited usage of invlaid designs.

+Allows units with any types of invalid with any amount in all game modes.

+This is an extremely dangerous modifier.
+Use with cautious!

 ## gamedev
 > tags: recomputeUnitsRequired, clearNetRequired, gameplayImpact
 > incompatible_with: legacy_v4